philadams-zz/philadams.net/src/quotes.md

 -
 > What counts in making a happy marriage is not so much how compatible you are, but how you deal with incompatibility. _Leo Tolstoy_

 -
+> Courage is resistance to fear, mastery of fear, not absence of fear. _Mark Twain_

+-
 > To attain knowledge, add things every day.
 To attain wisdom, subtract